 Inside you will find a small shrine directly underneath the rooftop chedi which contains Buddha relics.
 The shrine is covered in gold leaf applied by worshipers over the years.
 Elsewhere in the room, you will find more shrines where people come to pray, make merit & seek blessings.

 To worship at the Golden Mount, you need 9 incense sticks, 1 candle, and 3 lotus flowers.
 Worshippers believe that after worshipping you will be healthy as the name Saket means to clean off the dirt and you will have a stable life as the Golden Mount is on a solid mountain.
 To reach the chedi terrace on the roof you need to climb a narrow set of stairs located near the entrance to the room.

-When emerging on to the roof you will notice the size of the chedi which has gold mosaic tiles and is sometimes wrapped in a large red cloth around the time of important religious dates.
+The chedi is made of gold mosaic tiles.
+On important religious festivals, it is wrapped in red or gold cloth.
 The breezy rooftop is a peaceful place to relax for a while.
 There’s seating and the spot is not usually busy.
 The rooftop also provides amazing views of the surrounding area and beyond to the city center in the distance.